Orange-OpenSource/hurl-dev/sites/hurl.dev/index.md

 # Feedbacks

-To support its development, [star Hurl on GitHub]!.
+To support its development, [star Hurl on GitHub]!

 [Feedback, suggestion, bugs or improvements] are welcome.